greeshmav11/DSW-Project/README.md

 ### Models

-Two classification models (e.g., XGBoost, Multilayer Perceptron) will be trained to predict `popularity_bucket`.
+- Two classification models (e.g., XGBoost, Multilayer Perceptron) were trained to predict `popularity_bucket`.
+- Our models were trained on the K80 cluster
+- Hyperparameter tuning was performed using Optuna

 ### XGBoost Model